How to Grow Marigold Indoors

 Grow Light:

-Preparing your Planter & Watering Schedule for Marigold
+Preparing Your Planter & Watering Schedule for Marigold

 To set one up:

-- Fill up the planter with dry soil from the bag, gently tamping down the top.
+1. Fill up the planter with dry soil, gently tamping down the top.

-- Dump the soil into a large mixing bowl and add water until the soil is moist, but not sopping wet (about ½ Cup)
+2. Dump the soil into a large mixing bowl and add water until the soil is moist but not sopping wet (about ½ cup).

-Growing your Marigolds Indoors: Seed vs Cutting vs Nursery Plant
+Growing Your Marigolds Indoors: Seed vs Cutting vs Nursery Plant

-How to Plant Marigold seeds
+How to Plant Marigold Seeds

 Propagating Marigold: How to Clone from a Stem Cutting

-- Cut 6” section of new growth
+1. Cut 6” section of new growth.

 How to Transplant Marigold

 Live starter plants give you a big jump start on your first harvest.
-When you’re in a garden center – pick the bushiest plant available (tall and lanky ones will be weak growers) and give it a good inspection for pests.
+Choose the bushiest plant available at the garden center (tall and lanky ones will be weak growers) and inspect for pests.
 Leaves should be dark green without holes, spots, or curled edges.
-A best practice is to actually “quarantine” your plant for about a week after bringing it home to make sure it’s free and clear of ride-on pests.
+“Quarantine” your plant for a week after bringing it home to ensure it’s pest-free.
+Then, transplant your seedling into its final home.

-- Remove some soil from its final planter – leaving enough space for the bottom of the seedling to be just higher than the soil surface.
+1. Remove some soil from its final planter, leaving enough space for the seedling base to be just higher than the soil surface.

-- Hold on to the base of the stem with one hand, and turn the pot over while gently pulling the seedling.
-Giving the pot a few squeezes can help dislodge it.
+2. Hold the stem base with one hand, turn the pot over, and gently pull the seedling.
+Squeezing the pot can help dislodge it.

-Where to grow your Marigold plants
+Where to Grow Your Marigold Plants

 Marigold Plants Grow Faster in Warmer Temps